bmaupin/graylog-syslog-examples/pino/README.md

-#### ⚠ Pino is not yet recommended for sending logs to Graylog via syslog
+## Sending Node.js logs to Graylog via syslog using pino

-The current stable version of Pino ([v6](https://github.com/pinojs/pino/tree/v6.x)) works by transforming logs using shell piping.
-I'm not sure how well this would work, for example, to log to stdout AND syslog at the same time.
-It also seems like it would add complexity when using Pino with containers.

-[Pino v7](https://github.com/pinojs/pino) provides a way to transform logs without needing to rely on shell piping, but it is still under development.
+⚠ This is subject to change as [Pino v7](https://github.com/pinojs/pino) is still under development

 1. Install Pino